Kheiden/obsidian-gemini/README.md

 - Enable plugin in settings window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

+## Operation

+Highlight a portion of text, the use the command palette to select the appropriate command.

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.